crato-logging/crato-logging.github.io/README.md

 ![version](https://img.shields.io/badge/version-0.7.0-1e4470?style=plastic)
 ![license](https://img.shields.io/github/license/crato-logging/crato?color=1e4470&style=plastic)

 Crato is an open source framework for small applications to easily deploy centralized logging.
-Crato is built with Node.JS, Rsyslog, Apache Kafka, InfluxDB, and AWS S3.
-This repo contains the code for the Crato website and explains the research and case-study behind the project.
+Crato is built with Node.js, Rsyslog, Apache Kafka, InfluxDB, and AWS S3.
+This repo contains the code for the Crato website that explains the research and case-study behind the project.

 ### Crato Client